 How Do I Format My Book for IngramSpark?

 We have a lot of other pointers on how to format a book for your print edition, so I won't go over all of the nitty-gritty details here.

 Instead, let me introduce you to Atticus, which is (and I'm somewhat biased here) the best book formatting software on the Internet.

 Atticus will help you format your book specifically for IngramSpark.

 As you go, you will see that IngramSpark-compatible print sizes are clearly labeled, so you can easily know if that size is supported or not.

 Then it's a simple matter of exporting your book after you've clicked the correct trim size, and voilà, your book is ready to be uploaded to IngramSpark.

-Now, of course, there are more steps to take to create a beautiful book, and I will refer you to our How to Format a Book and Parts of the Book hubs to learn more, but actually creating the correct size, margins, and layout for IngramSpark is relatively simple.
+Now, of course, there are more steps to take to create a beautiful book, and I will refer you to my How to Format a Book and Parts of the Book hubs to learn more, but actually creating the correct size, margins, and layout for IngramSpark is relatively simple.